twisdale/FMListToJSONArray/README.md

 # FMListToJSONArray
-Purpose: Translate a Filemaker list into a proper JSON Array without iteration or recursion.
+Purpose: Translate a Filemaker list into a proper JSON Array without iterative looping, a capability that custom functions do not have, or recursion.
-		 In other words, this function creates a JSON array, either named or unnamed, given an Object Key and a Filemaker List.
+		 In other words, this function creates a JSON array, either named or unnamed, given an key and a Filemaker list.

 Discussion:
 			 There is a difference between a Filmmaker list and a JSON array, which may or may not be apart of a JSON object.

 			 ---------
 			 FILEMAKER
 			 ---------

 			 In Filemaker, the values of a List are delimited by a Carriage return, '\r', 0x0D, which we will refer to a ("CR").
 A list can be defined in three ways
 			 1) List ("Ford"; "BMW"; "Fist")
 			 2) "Ford¶BMW¶Fiat"  (i.e. "Ford\rBMW\rFiat")